code-shoily/advent-of-scala/README.md

 To quickly create boilerplate(s) for solution source, test and input files, type `sbt "run gen <year> <day>"` or (in sbt console) `sbt run gen <year> <day>`.
 Same format for `year` and `day` applies.
 Instead of `gen`, we could also use `g` or `generator`.

-This will not overwrite anything and will only generate if the day was not already solved (i.e. none of source, input or test files exist).
+This will not overwrite anything and will only generate if the the day was not already solved (i.e. none of source, input or test files exist).

 ### Updating solution status